 - Wide range of sounds: 5 white noise, 5 fan sounds, 5 music tracks, 25 nature/ambient tracks.

-- Excellent selection of water sounds.
+- Excellent variety of water sounds.

 - Lightweight and portable.

-- Basic speaker that lacks bass.
+- Speaker lacks bass.

 - Not loud enough to mask all external noise.